wzeng96/Final-Project-Group-2/README.md

 The group-proposal is in the "Group-Proposal" Folder.

-The Final-Group-Project-Reporte is in the "Final Group Project Report" folder.
+The Final-Group-Project-Report is in the "Final Group Project Report" folder.

 The Final-Group-Presentation is in the "Final Group Presentation" folder.